dmidlo/histdata.com-tools/docs/reconstruction-persistence-contracts.md

 # Reconstruction persistence contracts

 `histdatacom.synthetic.persistence` is the final durable boundary for the v2.1 reconstruction product.
-It accepts one fully applied `BrokerRenderedGroupV1`, exact immutable observed anchors, and a successful storage/retention preflight.
-It writes only the 26 fields in `SyntheticEventV1`.
+The legacy v1 boundary accepts a fully applied `BrokerRenderedGroupV1`; the v2 boundary accepts an explicit `ReconstructionDeliveredGroupV1` and does not require or impersonate a broker fingerprint.
+Both require exact immutable observed anchors and a successful storage/retention preflight.
+They write only the 26 fields in `SyntheticEventV1`.
 The 521-column analytical frame, candidate surfaces, individual rejected rows, and broker-render workspaces remain ephemeral.